jbarragan123/chatbot-ai/README.md

-# 🧠 Wizybot Technical Assessment - Fullstack Developer
+# 🧠 Technical Assessment - Fullstack Developer

-This repository contains the solution to the technical assessment for the Fullstack Developer position at **Wizybot**.
+This repository contains the solution to the technical assessment for the Fullstack Developer position.
 The project implements a NestJS-based API endpoint that allows communication with an AI chatbot capable of using two tools:

 - `searchProducts(query: string)`
 - `convertCurrencies(amount: number, fromCurrency: string, toCurrency: string)`